Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Results

 where $\eta_k^{(t)}$ is regional baseline noise, and $\tau_k$ is the lead-lag from $L_0$ to $L_k$.
 This model generalizes the Synaptic-Source-Mixing (SSM) model of \citet{schneider2021mechanism}, which was shown to be capable of modeling the dynamic cross-regional coherence observed in experimental LFP data between frontal and parietal cortices, as well as between LGN and the visual cortex.

-For our simulation, we extended \cref{eq:lagged_mixture_model} to generate two sets of multi-dimensional LFP time series $L_k$ of dimension $d_k$, $k=1,2$, and we used three latent oscillations $L_{0,j}$, $j=1,2,3$, instead of one, to allow non-stationary lead-lag relationships between the two brain areas.
+For our simulation, we extended \cref{eq:lagged_mixture_model} to generate two sets of multi-dimensional LFP time series $L_k$ of dimension $d_k$, $k=1,2$, and we used three latent oscillations $L_{0,j}$, $j=1,2,3$, to allow non-stationary lead-lag relationships between the two brain areas.
 The resulting model was a special case of the Latent Dynamic Factor Analysis model in \citet{bong2020latent}: